Inapproximability of Unique Games in Fixed-Point Logic with Counting: Proof of FPC-inapproximability gap

 \section{Proof of FPC-inapproximability gap}

-In comparison to the previous example, the general construction replaces $\ff_2^2$ with $\fm$, with a bundle of $2^\ell$ constraints between every pair of adjacent vertices, for integers $0 < \ell < m$.
-A key difference is that it is no longer possible to make $f$ an isomorphism over an arbitrary path of length 2 (such as $(v_1, v_4, v_3)$ in the example).
-However, we are able to show that there exists some $r$ such that it is possible to make any path of length $r$ consistent (see Lemma \ref{lemNUGLGRadiusProperty}).
+In comparison to the previous example, the general construction replaces $\ff_2^2$ with $\fm$ and has a bundle of $2^\ell$ constraints between every pair of adjacent vertices, for integers $0 < \ell < m$.
+A key difference is that it is no longer possible to make $f$ an isomorphism over an arbitrary path of length 2 (such as $(v_1, v_4, v_3)$ in the example) given arbitrary values for the endpoints.
+However, we show that this \emph{is} possible for all paths in the graph that are sufficiently long (see Lemma~\ref{lemNUGLGRadiusProperty}).
 This allows Duplicator to win as long as the base graph $H$ has suitably high girth.